-Then, of great importance, who are the actual players in the Rand currency market?
+Of great importance, who are the actual players in the Rand currency market?

-Per the Chart above, these can be broken down into 3 basic groups:
+The above Chart shows these broken down into 3 basic groups:

 - South African exporters and importers of goods and services (Green area). - Foreign investors in the South African bond and equity markets and other domestic investments, together with currency traders and speculators, who buy and sell the Rand as a mere commodity (Red area). - SA Resident transactions, both offshore and onshore (Purple and Mauve areas).